Sustainable Gaps

 What you may be feeling

 The job changes faster than the paperwork.
-If the field, office, trades, and customer do not share the same route, the project starts making its own rules.
+If the field, office, trades, and customer do not share the same path, the project starts making its own rules.

 What to bring